CS15AGS/cs2001-coursework-2016-17-Team-15/Android-Source/README.md

 ## Ooh a new folder!
 - What could it possibly entail?

-### Please store the android project .zip file in this folder.
+### Please store the android project in this folder.

 ##### Android Project Current Configuration
 - MinSDK: 4.4 Kitkat.